HimesGroup/brocade/README.md

 * R packages: plyr, dplyr, pander, DT, ggplots2 are some packages used for data wrangling and visualization.

-### Data Analysis Workflow
+## Data Analysis Workflow

-## Download Data
+### Download Data
 * SRADownload.py script can be used to download the data and generate a phenotype file of the samples in the dataset.
 On running the file, you will be asked to input the GEO ID of the dataset you want to analyze.
 The script will then download the matrix phenotype file for the dataset using GEOquery, aquire the SRR numbers and download the data using the SRAdb R package.
+You can check the phenotype information in GEOID_Phenotype_withoutQC.txt file and check analysis outcome in html file generated.

   Commands:
   > python SRADownload.py #Enter GEO ID when prompted